Introduction of EBC Trek

 There are few medicines like Diamox that help to prevent sickness.
 But, remember one thing, before taking any drugs related to AMS consult with related doctors or medical experts.

-These are the essential aspects for one who is planning for a trip to Everest Base Camp.
+These are the essential aspects for one who is planning a trip to Everest Base Camp.
 It will give you an idea that many do not precisely fit when you find yourself on the trek.
 However, this guidebook is just a fraction of what the Everest Base Camp trek entails.
 In general, you will have exceptional times, although some aspects might be off-putting.
 The breathtaking views of snowy mountains, valleys, landscapes, and glacial scenery will be a rewarding experience.